 USGS Data Management

-Data Management: Publication & Sharing
+Data Management: Data Release, Sharing, and Publication

-The ability to prepare and issue, or disseminate, quality data to the public and to other agencies is an important part of the lifecycle process.
+The ability to prepare, release, and share, or disseminate, quality data to the public and to other agencies is an important part of the lifecycle process.
 The data should be medium- and agent-independent, with an understanding that transfer may occur via automated or non-automated mechanisms.
 We need to ensure that data are shared, but with controls to protect proprietary and pre-decisional data and the integrity of the data itself.
 Data sharing also requires complete metadata to be useful to those who are receiving the data.

 What the U.S. Geological Survey Manual Says:

-The USGS Manual Chapter 1100.3 - U.S. Geological Survey Publication Series discusses the publication of information products, which includes data products:
+Chapter 1100.3 - U.S. Geological Survey Publication Series discusses the publication of information products, which includes data products:

-The USGS Manual Chapter 1100.6 - Use of Copyrighted Material in USGS Information Products covers the use of copyrighted material in information products, which includes data products:
+Chapter 1100.6 - Use of Copyrighted Material in USGS Information Products covers the use of copyrighted material in information products, which includes data products:

 "Policy: Copyrighted material will not knowingly be incorporated into any information product prepared by or for the USGS, except with the written consent of the copyright owner. . . .
 Purchase agreements should refer to both the material that is copyrighted and the copyright permission because they are distinct and both need to be acquired."